drormeir/BananaCollectorRL/README.md

 The Jupyter notebook `Navigation_Test.ipynb` imports all necessary dependencies and the python files of this project.

 # Report
-A detailed report describing the learning algorithm, along with ideas for future work can be found in `report.md`
+A detailed report describing the learning algorithm, along with ideas for future work is at [report.md](https://github.com/drormeir/BananaCollector/blob/master/Report.md)